Skip to main content

 Prohibitions concerning children

-The law imposes a duty upon the data fiduciaries to not process children’s data if it is likely to cause any detrimental effects.
+The law imposes a duty upon the data fiduciaries not to process children’s data if it is likely to cause any detrimental effects.

 Report of breaches